JuriAloreni/SRMS-OOP-Project/README.md

 - File Handling
 - GitHub

-## How to Run
+## How to Run (Command Line)

+1. Extract the project ZIP file.
-1. Open the project in a Java IDE (NetBeans, IntelliJ, or VS Code).
+2. Open a terminal or command prompt.
-2. Compile and run the `Main` class.
-3. Follow the on-screen menu instructions.
+3. Navigate to the source directory.
+4. Compile the program:
+   javac *.java
+5. Run the application:
+   java Main

 ## Team Members
 - Juri Aloreni